JimToogood/Comp2007-70-Coursework/README.md

 This is the repository for my 70% Coursework for the Comp2007 Game Development Module in Unity 2021.2, by Jim Toogood.
+Link to the Itch.io page: https://jihtito.itch.io/comp2007-unity-game

 All textures and sounds used in this project are copyright-free and licensed for free use.
 All rights remain with their respective creators as listed below.
 This project does not claim ownership of any of the third-party assets cited.